WRafell/Coursera-Getting-Cleaning-Data/README.md

-# Tidyng the data from the Human Activity Recognition Using Smartphones Dataset
+# Project for the Getting and Cleaning Data course